aaronc/freactive/README.md

 # freactive

-Work in progress!

-## Overview

-The goal of this library is to provide some idioms for functional reactive programming based on Clojure's already existing `deref`, `swap!` and `reset!` patterns.
+The idea of this library is to provide some idioms for functional reactive programming based on Clojure's already existing `deref`, `swap!` and `reset!` functions.
+Currently there are reactive `atom`, `rx` (reactive expressions or computations), `lens` and `cursor` types.

+I started this library when I needed to write a fairly large Clojure project in JavaFX (using my own [fx-clj](https://github.com/aaronc/fx-clj/)).
+I was aware of [Om](https://github.com/swannodette/om) and [Reagent](https://github.com/reagent-project/reagent) and figured I could create something along those lines by creating reactive atoms (as in Reagent) that interacted with JavaFX.
+As I was doing this, I realized that a library with the same API could be created in ClojureScript and that also, a DOM library with a similar API to the JavaFX library could be created.

 Example:
 ```clj